KUJP-code/KU-wiki/src/content/docs/setsumeikai/gas_sheet.md

 H - Inquiry details (this might be where the text area on the form goes, also could be a dumping ground for stuff put in the various optional fields)

-I - Followup details (seems to be SM notes on how the inquiry is progressing)
+I - Follow-up details (seems to be SM notes on how the inquiry is progressing)

 J - Their grade at school